 For this reason, simply turning off beacon monitoring in Gimbal Manager is NOT ENOUGH to prevent the Bluetooth permission prompt from being shown in iOS 13 with Gimbal SDK versions V2.81 or lower.
 In fact, with these Gimbal SDK versions, a Bluetooth permission dialog will be shown as soon as the SDK is initialized for the first time.

-In order to prevent this permission dialogue from being presented, Gimbal will be releasing an updated SDK (v2.82) in late August 2019.
+In order to prevent this permission dialogue from being presented, Gimbal released an updated SDK (v2.82) in late August 2019.
 Specifically, on iOS 13, it will:

 - Not trigger the Bluetooth permission dialog if Beacon Monitoring is turned off in Gimbal Manager